dnmfarrell/berrybrew/doc/berrybrew.md

 Pulls the JSON list of available Strawberry Perl instances from the Strawberry website, and puts them into the `data/perls.json` file.
 Any updates will be available immediately with `berrybrew available`.

-#### info

-Usage: `berrybrew info <option>`

-Retrieves and displays specific implementation and installation details regarding the `berrybrew` installation itself.

-Run `berrybrew info` to get a list of the valid options.

 #### install